-Applicants are also encouraged to reflect one or more of the following cross-cutting issues in an appropriate and proportionate way relative to their project.
-They may not all be relevant, but where they can be integrated into project planning/activity it is likely that the application will be considered more favourably because the impact of the award will be enhanced.
+Applicants are also encouraged to reflect one or more of the following cross-cutting issues appropriately and proportionately relative to their project.
+They may not all be relevant, but where they can be integrated into project planning/activity the application will likely be considered more favourably because the impact of the award will be enhanced.

-Timescales: Projects must usually be completed within a 12-month period.
-Multi-year grants (grants stretching over a period of years) can be considered but will not exceed the £10,000 maximum grant award over that period.
+- Timescales: Projects must usually be completed within 12 months.
+Please note however that multi-year grants (grants stretching over a period of years) can be considered.
+Please contact the Community Funds Adviser if you have a multi-year project you would like to discuss.
+Contact details can be found below.
 Since projects cannot be funded retrospectively, please ensure that your application is for a project that only commences after decisions on awards are made

 Who can apply?

-Groups and organisations working to benefit people in Denny and Disctrict can apply.
-You don’t need to be registered charity to apply, but your group/organisation must meet our standard eligibility criteria.
+Groups and organisations working to benefit people in Denny and District can apply.
+You don’t need to be a registered charity to apply, but your group/organisation must meet our standard eligibility criteria.

 What can’t be funded?